ais-one/cookbook/README.md

 ### uat (and also production)

+The UAT, production and (optional staging) environments are on the service provider.

 - Domain name verification
 - cloudflare
   - DNS (for API, for frontend)
   - full SSL (can be self-signed at server side)
 - frontend - GCP object storage, https
 - backend - docker-> Google Cloud Run, https
-  - OPTION deploy to GCP Group Instances [TBD]
+  - OPTION deploy to GCP Group Instances (need to set load balancer and networking) [TBD]
   - OPTION deploy to GKE [TBD]
 - mongodb - Mongo Atlas
 - file uploads - Google object storage